krishna9845/graphql_automation/README.md

 How to run tests

-Clone the Repository create virtual environment and run the requirement.txt file to install the required packages pip install -r requirements.txt
+Clone the Repository and create virtual environment and run the requirement.txt file to install the required packages pip install -r requirements.txt